leeohaddad/automotive-services-search-reactjs/README.md

  - Implement service details component to show more than just the name of the place.
  - Implement map markers.
  - Design better UI for mobile portrait.
+ - Let the user choose if sorting by rank or distance.
  - Let the user choose the radius.
+ - Remove unused code.
+ - Add more comments to the code.